Join Us for International Rare Disease Day in San Diego February 28, 2026

 Raising awareness and uniting advocates

-Come together with us to raise awareness, build community while enjoying a few hours filled with great food, music, and rare disease connection.
+enjoying a few hours filled with great conversation, food and rare disease connection.

 Getting together helps build strength and power